Can You Start Your Own Country?

 - De facto – Practical acceptance, like trade agreements or diplomatic exchanges, even if formal recognition is absent.

-Without recognition, you’re stuck in a legal limbo: you can’t join the UN, you can’t sign treaties, and your currency might be worthless on the global market It's one of those things that adds up..
+Without recognition, you’re stuck in a legal limbo: you can’t join the UN, you can’t sign treaties, and your currency might be worthless on the global market Worth keeping that in mind..

 Common Mistakes / What Most People Get Wrong